jhnwu3/BioNetGMMFit/README.md

     data/Y

 after moving or removing any previous Yt/Y0 files.
 Keep in mind, that the number of species of proteins you wish to simulate will correspond to the number of columns in each input X/Y file and the number of rows correspond to the cell count.

+For more examples please take a look at the /example directory.
+The real data X and Y are labeled in the 4_prot_real folder.
+All real data was taken from
+[here](https://dpeerlab.github.io/dpeerlab-website/dremi-data.html), specifically the first CD8, CD28, and CD3 naive time series.

 ### *Rate Constant Inputs*
 If you decide to simulate the rate constants and therefore simulate Y_t instead of manually inputting Yt files, make sure to define your set of rate constants in the "true_rates.csv" file.
 For instance, by default